 Another example would be repainting.
 If the paint has faded and the landlord repaints the apartment, the landlord cannot charge the tenant for repainting if it is ordinary wear and tear.
 However, if the apartment has to be repainted because of the tenant’s fault (water damage, excessive holes, dirt stains), the landlord can deduct those fees from the security deposit.

-If your landlord is trying to charge you for items that should be considered ordinary wear and tear, please contact me for a free consultation by calling (484) 362-9286.
+If your landlord is trying to charge you for items that should be considered ordinary wear and tear, please contact me for a consultation by calling (484) 362-9286.